Rishiraj1308/CABZI/docs/FLUTTER_PROMPT.md

     *   **Functionality:** Fetches and displays the partner's verified details from their document in the `partners` collection.

 ---
 This prompt provides a complete blueprint.
-A developer can use this to understand the app's requirements, architecture, and user flow, and start building the Flutter version of Cabzi.
+A developer can use this to understand the app's requirements, architecture, and user flow, and start building the Flutter version of Curocity.